phatdangx/random-joke/README.md

 - ✅ The service is optimized for handling multiple concurrent requests.
 - ✅ Responsiveness under load is a key feature.
 - ✅ Unit test and load test increase the reliability
-- ✅ Dockerize the application for easier deployment.
+- ✅ Dockerize the application for easier deployment: apply 2 stages technique to reduce the final image size.
 - ✅ Caching to improve perforamnce

 ### Unit Test